-Italian Sausage snd Peppers Recipe is a super-flavourful comfort food.
+Sausage and Peppers Recipe is a super-flavourful comfort food.
 It’s an awesome meal for a busy weeknight dinner, weekend, or game-day party.
-This recipe is also low-carb and whole30.

-This Italian Sausage and Peppers is one of my favourite one-pan meals because it is so hearty and filling while still being low carb and and it’s great as leftovers.
+This Italian Sausage and Peppers recipe is one of my favourite one-pan meals because it is so hearty and filling while still being low carb and and it’s great as leftovers.
 Inspired by this Slow Cooker Italian Sausage and Peppers (Web Story), this is the sausage and peppers skillet version.
 The less dishes I have to do on a busy weeknight, the better!